revolunet/create-react-app-circleci/README.md

 ![workflow](./workflow.png)

+In Circle CI :
+ - Add a checkout key with write access to the repo
-Environnements variables to configure on circleci :
+ - AddEnvironnements variables to configure on circleci :
    - `GH_NAME` : committer who publish the build on gh-pages
    - `GH_EMAIL` : committer github email address